 - Oceania - Carstensz Pyramid - 4884m

 The Seven Summits remains as a significant mountaineering challenge involving expeditions to all corners of the globe and significant associated logistical and organisational requirements.
-Adventure Alternative are able to coordinate the logistics and organisation of all seven summits either individually or as part of a full integrated expedition.
+Adventure Alternative founder Gavin Bate has climbed the Seven Summits, most of them many times, and his company is able to coordinate the logistics and organisation of all seven summits either individually or as part of a full integrated expedition.

 Why Mount Kilimanjaro?

 I have heard people who return from its high point talk of the "the hardest thing I've ever done".
-Then there are those who summit virtually on their hands and knees, projectile vomiting on the summer; they wear the hardship like a badge of honour, perpetuating the idea that you've only ever climbed Kilimanjaro if you've gone to the limits of physical endurance, and perhaps sanity.
+Then there are those who summit virtually on their hands and knees, projectile vomiting on the summit; they wear the hardship like a badge of honour, perpetuating the idea that you've only ever climbed Kilimanjaro if you've gone to the limits of physical endurance.
 To any mountaineer or guide, there is only one way to climb a mountain, and that is the safe way and consequently the enjoyable way.

 For many people Kilimanjaro is the first rung on a ladder that could feasibly end up on top of Everest itself.
-Knowledge is important though and like any mountaineering challenge, Kilimanjaro should not be approached with complacency.
-My' briefing' for my teams never really ends until we are back off the mountain safe and sound.
-You can never learn too much.
+Knowledge about acclimatising safely, training for the mountain and the correct clothing is important and like any mountaineering challenge, Kilimanjaro should not be approached with complacency.
+The issue of safety on Kilimanjaro is not one that should be researched on summit day when something goes wrong.

 Mount Kilimanjaro In Comparison